Ready to shape the future of graduate careers?

 What is engineering?

-Without engineers, we wouldn’t have roads, bridges, telecoms systems, power plants, missiles, or juice cartons.
-Innumerable things rely on engineering teams to achieve some sort of tangible existence.
-Whether that’s a delicate framework of digital software, or the girders propping up an office complex, no feat of engineering is bereft of a purpose that feeds our everyday lives.
-All of it goes towards building a more capable world, and engineers make sure their work is informed by sums, figures, and human data that relates to this goal.
+Without engineers, we wouldn’t have roads, bridges, telecoms systems, power plants, missiles or juice cartons.
+Whether it’s the delicate framework of digital software or the girders propping up an office complex, each feat of engineering has a purpose that feeds our everyday lives.
+All of it goes towards building a more capable world, and engineers make sure their work is informed by sums, figures and human data that relate to this goal.

 What do engineers do?

-An engineer can operate in various capacities, united by their usefulness to different sectors.
-Some key areas of the trade include civil defence, communications, biochemical, mechanics, and environmental sustainability, although these may overlap to a small degree.
-Typically, engineers work in groups to research, co-ordinate, and strategize their operational methods, working on-site to realise a project’s aims.
+An engineer can operate in various capacities, with key areas including civil defence, communications, biochemicals, mechanics and environmental sustainability.
+Typically, engineers work in groups to research, co-ordinate and strategise about their operational methods, working on site to realise a project’s aims.

-It’s no surprise to learn that this abundance of professional fields results in a wide slew of industry phrases and terminology.
-Some are specific to one area of science, while others are incredibly general, drawing standards or methods of practice under a single definition.
-They are all shorthand for understanding how physical elements influence this work, or how a job can be seen through to a satisfactory conclusion.
+It’s no surprise that this abundance of professional fields results in a wide slew of industry phrases and terminology.
+Some are specific to one area of science, while others are more generalised, drawing standards or methods of practice into a single definition.

 Key engineering terms defined

-Now that you have a handle on what an engineer is expected to accomplish, here are some important buzzwords to recognise:
+Now that you have a handle on what an engineer is expected to accomplish, here is some important engineering jargon that you might need to recognise:

-Kinetic Energy: The energy of motion, separated into three categories.
-These are Vibrational, Rotational, and Transitional, which relate to how the movement is made.
+• Kinetic energy.
+The energy of motion, separated into three categories – vibrational, rotational and transitional – which relate to how the movement is made.

-Machine Element: The components that make a machine work, such as buttons, gears, train belts, transistors, and lubricants.
+• Machine elements.
+The components that make a machine work, such as buttons, gears, train belts, transistors and lubricants.

-Object Code: Output from a machine’s assembler that can be converted into working machine code i.e. inherent operational capabilities.
+• Object code.
+The output from a machine’s assembler that can be converted into working machine code – ie. inherent operational capabilities.

 Why engineering terminology is important

-Essentially, it pays to be clued up on both sets of lingo before you apply for a position; it’ll make the training process easier to understand when some of these words inevitably come up.
-The interview stage, even, can filter great candidates from lesser ones by way of pinpointing who knows what about relevant terminology.
-It’s another sign that your passion has no bounds before you properly launch an engineering career.
+It pays to be clued up on engineering terminology before you apply for a position; it’ll make the training process easier to understand when some of these words inevitably come up.
+The interview stage itself can filter great candidates from lesser ones by pinpointing those that know the relevant lingo.

 Defining lessons